OWASP/owasp-masvs/Document/0x04-Assessment_and_Certification.md

 ## Guidance for Certifying Mobile Apps

-The Application Security Verification Standard can be used as an open book verification of the application, including open and unfettered access to key resources such as architects and developers, project documentation, source code, authenticated access to test systems (including access to at least one account in each role), particularly for L2 and higher.
+The Mobile Application Security Verification Standard can be used as an open book verification of a mobile app, including open and unfettered access to key resources such as architects and developers of the app, project documentation, source code, and authenticated access to endpoints (including access to at least one account in each role).

+It is important to note that the MASVS only covers security of the (client-side) mobile app and the network communication between the app and its remote endpoint(s).
+It does not contain specific requirements for the remote services (e.g. web services) associated with the app, safe for a limited set of generic requirements pertaining to authentication and session management.
+However, MASVS V1 specifies that remote services must be covered by the overall threat model, and be tested using appropriate standards (such as the OWASP ASVS).
-Historically, black-box security testing and secure code reviews have included issues "by exception" – that is only failed issues appear in the final report.
-A certifying organization must include in any report the scope of the verification (particularly if a key component is out of scope, such as SSO authentication), a summary of verification findings, including passed and failed tests, with clear indications of how to resolve the failed tests.

-Keeping detailed work papers, screenshots or movies, scripts to reliably and repeatedly exploit an issue, and electronic records of testing, such as intercepting proxy logs and associated notes such as a cleanup list, is considered standard industry practice and can be really useful as proofs of the findings as well as for reproduction.
+A certifying organization must include in any report the scope of the verification (particularly if a key component is out of scope), a summary of verification findings, including passed and failed tests, with clear indications of how to resolve the failed tests.
+Keeping detailed work papers, screenshots or movies, scripts to reliably and repeatedly exploit an issue, and electronic records of testing, such as intercepting proxy logs and associated notes such as a cleanup list, is considered standard industry practice.
 It is not sufficient to simply run a tool and report on the failures; this does not provide sufficient evidence that all issues at a certifying level have been tested and tested thoroughly.
 In case of dispute, there should be sufficient supportive evidence to demonstrate each and every verified requirement has indeed been tested.

 ### Using the OWASP Mobile Security Testing Guide (MSTG)

+The Mobile Security Testing Guide is a manual for testing the security of mobile apps.
+It describes the technical processes for verifying the requirements listed in the MASVS.The MSTG includes a list of test cases, each of which map to a requirement in the MASVS.
+For example, OWASP MASVS V2 "Data Storage and Privacy Requirements" maps to the "OMTG-DATAST" section of the MSTG.
+The MSTG test case OMTG-DATAST-009 describes how to verify the requirement OWASP MASVS V2.9:

+- OWASP MASVS V2.9 "Verify that sensitive data does not leak to backups."
+- OMTG-DATAST-009: "Test for Sensitive Data in Backups"

 ### The Role of Automated Security Testing Tools